 covenant marks the time when he now believes.
 Every Christian is living in the

-new covenant age, for the days of his unbelief are past in reference to old
+new covenant age, for the days of his unbelief are past in reference to his

-made no promises of redemption, until Christ came and saved us.
+made no promises of redemption; instead, Christ came and saved us.
 He gave us a

 new covenant by which He affords His grace as our strength to perform the